 When thinking about selling online, one of the first questions that come to mind is where to sell.
 If you're interested in participating in a marketplace, it's likely that you'd be recommended to either eBay or Amazon.

-What are the basic differences between eBay and Amazon?
+What are the basic differences between selling on eBay vs Amazon?